szting/abc-career-atlas/README.md

 ### Development Guidelines

 - Follow PEP 8 style guide
-- Add docstrings to functions
+- Add docstrings to all functions
 - Update README for new features
-- Test on multiple browsers
+- Ensure backward compatibility
-- Consider accessibility
+- Test with both user roles

 ## License